mparisot/algolia/README.md

 ## Installing

-This project is cut in 2 parts : the website that runs using webpack-dev-server and the server running using nodemon.
+This project is cut in 2 parts : the website that can run using webpack-dev-server or be served by the server and the server running using nodemon.

 ### Building the website